In this tutorial, we’re going to take a look at how to run a speed test on a Synology NAS with iPerf3.

 3. Conclusion – How to Run a Speed Test on a Synology NAS with iPerf3

 This tutorial looked at how to run a speed test on a Synology NAS with iPerf3.
+This tool allows you to run a speed test on a Synology NAS by testing the upload and download speeds of client devices.
 Even if you don’t think that you’re running into performance issues, it doesn’t hurt to get a baseline of your local network speeds.
 This will help you troubleshoot any issues (if they happen to arise) with transfer speeds.

 Thanks for checking out the tutorial on how to run a speed test on a Synology NAS with iPerf3!
 If you have any questions, please leave them in the comments!